Mathématique: Chapter 36

 “What,” Young said.

-“Okay,” Lam said, her expression and voice unchanging, “is this getting more intrusive or less intrusive with time?”
+“Okay,” Lam said, admirably neutral, “is this becoming more intrusive or less intrusive with time?”

 “How intrusive is it now?”
 Lam asked.